KrishnenduGhorui/Forecast-Demand-and-Supply/Documentation/Low Level Documentation/Modeling.md

    * Regression based approach - Random Forest
    * LSTM

-Stacking –
+**Stacking** –

-XGBoost regression is used as model algorithm.

-Take prediction of all other model as attributes.
+ * Meta model - XGBoost regressor
+ * Base models - FBProphet, Sarimax, LSTM, ETS

-Predicting features –
+Predicting features / attribute in stacking XGBoost model –

-·       lag\_1, lag\_2, lag\_3…, lag\_6,
+   * prediction of model FBProphet, Sarimax, LSTM, ETS
+   * lag_1, lag_2, lag_3,...,lag_6,
+   * lag_7, lag_14 (for daily only)

-·       moving average (window 3 i.e mean of lag1, lag2, lag3)
+   * moving average (window 3 i.e mean of lag1, lag2, lag3)

-·       prediction of other model (ETS, TES, sarimax)

-Now, here in stacking , used XGBoost regression as forecasting model .
-And attributes are forecasting of model sarimax, fbprophet, ets and lag1,lag2,lag3,lag4,lag5,lag6.
-This is for daily.
+Daily -
 From PACF plot of those Time Series, have seen upto 6 lag significant correlation is there.

 And for seasonality lag 7, lag14 also taken as attributes.
 As for daily data, weekly seasonality is there.

-Taking lag7 ,lag14 make sense .

-for example the volume on today suppose Monday is mostly similar to Monday of last week.
+Taking lag7 ,lag14 as attribute make sense. because for example the volume on today suppose Monday is mostly similar to Monday of last week.
 So, most dependency there on that day.

-filled missing value created due to taking lag, by lag value of same year.
+Filled missing value created due to taking lag, by lag value of same year.
 For example data there from 2019 Jan, for due to taking lag , lag1 value for 2019, jan should be 2018 ,Dec, but no data there, so lag1 value is 2019 December.

-**Regression** based (XGBoost)–
+**Regression based forecasting approach (XGBoost & Random Forest regressor)**–

 Predicting variable/attributes are  –